-What may be unusual for your beardy is normal for another.
+What may be unusual for your bearded dragon might be normal for another.

-if you notice out of the ordinary behavior (even if it seems within the bounds of what other bearded dragons do), trust your instincts and take the pet to the vet.
+The point is: if you notice out-of-the-ordinary behavior (even if it seems within the bounds of what other bearded dragons do), trust your instincts and take the pet to the vet.

 For example, if your pet goes poop every day, it may be a bad sign if it then takes 7 days to go.